Payouts

 The funding source for the payout, e.g., 'offchain' or 'onchain'.

-The blockchain network used for the transaction, e.g., trc20, erc20, lightning.
+The blockchain network used for the transaction, e.g., trc20, erc20, BITCOIN.

-The fiat currency in which the beneficiary will be paid, e.g., 'usd' or 'ngn'.
+The fiat currency in which the beneficiary will be paid, e.g., NGN, KES.

 Estimated delivery time for the payout, e.g., '3-5 minutes'.